pajbot/pajbot/install-docs/README.md

 sudo apt install libssl-dev libpq-dev build-essential git
 ```

-Now, double-check that you have Python 3.9 or newer installed:
+Now, double-check that you have Python 3.10 or newer installed:

 ```bash
 python3 --version
 ```

-If your system Python version is not 3.9 or above, you must install [pyenv](https://github.com/pyenv/pyenv) following the instructions below.
+If your system Python version is below 3.10, you must install [pyenv](https://github.com/pyenv/pyenv) following the instructions below.

 ### Installing pyenv